Studies | Overview

 Course Categories

-There are 9 General Knowledge courses including English.
-The English language course is taught two (2) hours per week in a progressive series of four semesters corresponding to grades I, II, III, IV, V and VI.
+There are 10 General Knowledge courses including English.
+The English language course is taught two (2) hours per week in a progressive series of six semesters corresponding to grades I, II, III, IV, V and VI.
 English I, III and V levels are offered in the winter semester while levels II, IV and VI in the spring semester

-There are 7 Background courses in the Department of Animal Science, which are compulsory.
+There are 10 Background courses (8 required and 2 electives) in the Department of Animal Science, which are compulsory.

 IV.
 Skills Development Courses

-The diploma dissertation can be carried out in one of the 4 laboratories of the Department of Animal Science or another Department of the Agricultural University of Athens, in a subject area related to the study program the student attends
+There are 20 Skills Development courses and activities, of which 12 are compulsory and the remaining 8 are elective.
+Skills Development activities also include the mandatory completion of an internship and the preparation of a diploma dissertation.
+The dissertation can be carried out in one of the 4 laboratories of the Department of Animal Science or another Department of the Agricultural University in a thematic area that is relevant to the study program in which the student is enrolled.

 Educational Trips